variantstudios/wisdomwaysacupuncture.com/_conditions/chronic-ailments.md

 * auto-immunity

 * Chronic Infections such as Lyme, Candida, Epstein-barre, or frequent common colds

-then you're likely a great fit for our clinic.

 Some patients come in with just one of these issues, but more commonly, many of these symptoms come all wrapped up with each other with complex correlations.